smastrom/vue-use-active-scroll/README.md

 </style>
 ```

-> :bulb: If you're playing with transitions or dealing with different depths, simply make use of _activeIndex_ and _activeId_.
+> :bulb: If you're playing with transitions or dealing with different depths, simply use of _activeIndex_ and _activeId_.

 <br />